PacktPublishing/Node.js_Design_Patterns_Second_Edition_Code/ch10/07_dynamic_peer2peer_loadbalancing/README.txt

 First install the dependencies: npm install

-Make usre you have a seaport server running seaport listen 9090
+Make sure you have a seaport server running seaport listen 9090

 Start some instances of an api-service server: